The Vermont Statutes Online

 (d) Under the VOSHA Code, the Secretary of Human Services and the Commissioner shall adopt rules regarding inspections and investigations to conform with the provisions and requirements of the Act.

-(e) Subject to regulations issued by the Commissioner or Secretary, a representative of the employer and a representative authorized by his or her employees shall be given an opportunity to accompany the Commissioner or Secretary or his or her authorized agent during the physical inspection of any workplace under subsection (a) of this section for the purpose of aiding such inspection.
-Where there is no authorized employee representative, the Commissioner or Secretary or his or her authorized agent shall consult with a reasonable number of employees concerning matters of safety and health in the workplace.
+(e) Subject to rules adopted by the Commissioner or Secretary, a representative of the employer and a representative authorized by the employer’s employees shall be given an opportunity to accompany the Commissioner or Secretary or the Commissioner or Secretary’s authorized agent during the physical inspection of any workplace under subsection (a) of this section for the purpose of aiding such inspection.
+Where there is no authorized employee representative, the Commissioner or Secretary or the Commissioner or Secretary’s authorized agent shall consult with a reasonable number of employees concerning matters of safety and health in the workplace.

-(f) Any employees or representative of employees who believes that a violation of a safety or health standard exists that threatens physical harm, or that an imminent danger exists, may request an inspection by giving notice to the Commissioner or Secretary or his or her authorized agent of the violation or danger.
+(f) Any employees or representative of employees who believes that a violation of a safety or health standard exists that threatens physical harm, or that an imminent danger exists, may request an inspection by giving notice to the Commissioner or Secretary or the Commissioner or Secretary’s authorized agent of the violation or danger.
 The notice shall be reduced to writing, shall set forth with reasonable particularity the grounds for the notice, and shall be signed by the employees or representative of employees.
-A copy of the notice shall be provided the employer or his or her agent no later than at the time of inspection, except that, upon the request of the person giving such notice, his or her name and the names of individual employees referred to therein shall not appear in the copy or on any record published, released, or made available by the Commissioner or Secretary.
-If upon receipt of the notification the Commissioner or Secretary determines there are reasonable grounds to believe that a violation or danger exists, he or she shall make a special inspection in accordance with the provisions of this section as soon as practicable to determine if a violation or danger exists.
-If the Commissioner or Secretary determines there are no reasonable grounds to believe that a violation or danger exists, he or she shall notify the employees or representative of the employees in writing of such determination.
+A copy of the notice shall be provided the employer or the employer’s agent not later than at the time of inspection, except that, upon the request of the person giving the notice, the person’s name and the names of individual employees referred to in the notice shall not appear in the copy or on any record published, released, or made available by the Commissioner or Secretary.
+If upon receipt of the notification the Commissioner or Secretary determines there are reasonable grounds to believe that a violation or danger exists, the Commissioner or Secretary shall make a special inspection in accordance with the provisions of this section as soon as practicable to determine if a violation or danger exists.
+If the Commissioner or Secretary determines there are no reasonable grounds to believe that a violation or danger exists, the Commissioner or Secretary shall notify the employees or representative of the employees in writing of the determination.

-(g) Prior to or during any inspection of a workplace, any employees or representative of employees employed in such workplace may notify the Commissioner or Secretary or any agent of the Commissioner or Secretary responsible for conducting the inspection, in writing, of any violation of this Code which they have reason to believe exists in such workplace.
-The Commissioner shall, by regulation, establish procedures for informal review of any refusal by a representative of the Commissioner to issue a citation with respect to any such alleged violation and shall furnish the employees or representative of employees requesting such review a written statement of the reasons for the Commissioner’s final disposition of the case.
+(g) Prior to or during any inspection of a workplace, any employees or representative of employees employed in the workplace may notify the Commissioner or Secretary or any agent of the Commissioner or Secretary responsible for conducting the inspection, in writing, of any violation of this Code that they have reason to believe exists in the workplace.
+The Commissioner shall, by rule, establish procedures for informal review of any refusal by a representative of the Commissioner to issue a citation with respect to any such alleged violation and shall furnish the employees or representative of employees requesting the review with a written statement of the reasons for the Commissioner’s final disposition of the case.
 (Added 1971, No. 205 (Adj.
 Sess.), § 1; amended 1973, No. 193 (Adj.
 Sess.), § 3, eff.
 April 9, 1974; 1973, No. 214 (Adj.
-Sess.), § 9.)
+Sess.), § 9; 2023, No. 85 (Adj.
+Sess.), § 65, eff.
+July 1, 2024.)

 (a) Whenever the Commissioner finds that any workplace is in violation of any portion of the VOSHA Code or this chapter and that the violation creates a dangerous condition that can be reasonably expected to cause imminent death or serious physical harm, the Commissioner may order the workplace or any portion of the workplace to be immediately closed or order that steps be taken to avoid, correct, or remove the imminently dangerous conditions.
 The Commissioner may permit the presence of individuals necessary to avoid, correct, or remove the imminent danger, or to maintain the capacity of a continuous process operation to resume normal operations without complete cessation of operations, or where a cessation of operations is necessary, to permit it to be accomplished in a safe and orderly manner.
 On two business days’ notice to the Commissioner, an order issued under this section may be contested by filing a petition in Superior Court requesting dissolution or modification of the order.
 In that event, the court shall proceed to hear and to make an expeditious determination.